 John Luoyu Zhou

 Hello!
-I'm a PhD student in the Neuroscience Interdepartmental Program (NSIDP) and Electrical and Computer Engineering (ECE) department at UCLA, advised by Jonathan Kao.
-I received my BS in computer science from Columbia University, where I was advised by Liam Paninski in the Center for Theoretical Neuroscience.
+I'm a Computer Science Ph.D. student at UCLA, advised by Jonathan Kao.
+I received my B.S., also in Computer Science, from Columbia University, where I was advised by Liam Paninski in the Center for Theoretical Neuroscience.

-CV / LinkedIn / GitHub / Google Scholar
+CV / Twitter / GitHub / Google Scholar

 profile photo